Xelvanta/Anndromeda-RoyaleAPI/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

+---
+name: Feature Request
+about: Create a feature request to help us improve the program.
+title: '📝 [FEATURE]:'
+labels: 'feature'
+assignees: 'Anndromeda'
+---

 # Feature Request

 We welcome your suggestions!
 Please use this template to submit a feature request, so we can understand it clearly and consider how it fits with the project.